CoveAS/bring-fraktguiden-for-woocommerce/src/readme.txt

 Special thanks goes to Matt Gates for allowing us to use his code as a base for this plugin.

+If you want to contribute or file an issue, please go to: https://github.com/drivdigital/woocommerce-bring-fraktguiden

 == Installation ==

 = Prerequisites =